-In September 2012 Winston’s Wish will be celebrating its 20th anniversary year.
+In September 2012 Winston’s Wish celebrated its 20th anniversary year.
 Through research, our 20 years experience and our specialised expertise in the field of childhood bereavement we know that the right support at the right time for bereaved children and young people can have a positive life-changing impact on their lives.

 This knowledge, understanding and experience of the impact of bereavement in childhood has been our driving force over the last 20 years and we have delivered and enabled support for children by:

 - Establishing a pioneering community based programme of support for children and their families

 - Launching the first national helpline for anyone concerned about a bereaved child – including those families where a parent is seriously ill and is expected to die

 - Developing and introducing targeted support services for children bereaved through suicide, murder or manslaughter and military including ground breaking residential weekends

 - Developing and delivering a national training programme for professionals to enhance their grief support skills when working with children and young people